 - HS Clinical

 - How does dual credit affect my class choices?
 Students are given the opportunity to choose classes in a number of combinations.
 Dual credit courses can be combined with regular classes and AP classes.
 Your academic counselor can help you decide what will work well for you.

 - How do you receive credit for dual credit classes?
 Dual credit courses require that students pass the class (with a grade of 70 or higher) and take the required final exam.

 - Will all colleges accept DC credits?
 Not all colleges and universities will accept dual credit.
 Most public Texas colleges accept DC credits.
 If not sure, contact the college/university.

-If you are interested in more information about Dual Credit classes at Naaman Forest, please drop by the counselors’ office and see Dr. Hudson.
+If you are interested in more information about Dual Credit classes at Naaman Forest, please drop by the counselors’ office.
 There is an application process that must be completed prior to any designated testing date.
 There is no cost for this testing.
 We encourage you to take advantage of this awesome opportunity.
 It saves you time and money while attending college.

 Request accommodations for testing

 Students with documented disabilities have the opportunity to request assistance for their tests in the form of an accommodation.

 See the PSAT and SAT page on the district website for more information.

 Please visit the Course Guides page on the district website for current versions of the high school and middle school course guides.